d3kryption/narrative_3.5_waypoints_mod/README.md

 ## Prerequisites
 If you are using Narrative 3.5, you must have some form of HUD.
 I have designed this mod to work in the same way as the old waypoint system did.

+Narrative 3.5.
+You must own the plugin.
+If you own Narrative 3.4 you do not need this mod.

 ## Install
 1) Download this NarrativeUI folder and import it into the root of your project `/Content/`.
 After it's imported into Unreal you can move it inside Unreal anywhere you want.
 2) Open your HUD and add in the `WBP_Waypoints` widget.
 (I put mine near the top so it's hidden behind other widgets)